PipedreamHQ/pipedream/docs/docs/event-histories/README.md

 ![Search by workflow name in the search bar](https://res.cloudinary.com/pipedreamin/image/upload/v1683747588/docs/docs/event%20histories/CleanShot_2023-05-10_at_15.39.30_2x_yoa1k6.png)

 Alternatively, you can filter by workflow from a specific event.
-First open the menu on the far right, then select **Filter By Workflow**.
+First, open the menu on the far right, then select **Filter By Workflow**.
 Then only events processed by that workflow will appear.

 ![Filtering events by workflow by selecting the workflow on the right](https://res.cloudinary.com/pipedreamin/image/upload/v1683747695/docs/docs/event%20histories/CleanShot_2023-05-10_at_15.41.20_2x_ulvdns.png)